Family searches for man who disappeared after 2019 solo car crash

 “In my heart, I hope that one day I get a phone call from Mexico and somebody’s telling me ‘I have your son here, he’s on the phone’ and we get to talk to him but after four years, keeping up that hope is one of the hardest things,” Weeks said.

-Anyone with information on Paddock-Weeks disappearance can contact the Jefferson County Sheriff’s Department at (303) 271-5195.
+Anyone with information on Paddock-Weeks disappearance can contact the Jefferson County Sheriff’s Office at (303) 271-5195.